drathier/TDDE52/presentation-2022-12-16.md

 # What's Purescript?
 - Pure functional programming language
-  - you describe what should happen, instead of step-by-step doing the changes yourself
+  - Most of the time we build and transform immutable data structures
+  - Usually results in shorter programs, which are easier to test
+  - Ever used someArray.map(function(x) {...}) in javascript?
+That's taken from pure functional programming.
-- Think "Haskell 2.0"
+- "Haskell 2.0", if that helps

 # What we did
 - Edvard: Standard library changes.
 Compiler error messages.